Measuring the diffuse Galactic synchrotron spectral index and curvature between 45 and 2300 MHz: Methods

 \subsection{Combination and point source removal}

 The four different parameter fits result in four different maps for both the synchrotron spectral index and the spectral index curvature at the coarse and fine angular resolutions.
-It should be noted that as the value for $\beta_{s}$ changes across frequency in the model used in this work, we present maps of $\beta_{s}$ that are relative to the chosen values of $\nu_{0}$: 45\,MHz for the least-squares fit and 408\,MHz for \texttt{fgbuster}.
+It should be noted that as the value for $\beta_{s}$ changes across frequency in the model used in this work, we present maps of $\beta_{s}$ that are relative to the chosen values of $\nu_{0}$: 45\,MHz.

 The large-scale fits were performed at $5^{\circ}$; the OVRO-LWA data were not included in this fit as they lack angular information on the sky larger than several degrees.
 The finer angular information in the northern hemisphere was provided by the OVRO-LWA data.
 The community are currently lacking the equivalent, high resolution, low frequency data covering the southern hemisphere.
 As the northern fit contains interferometric data, missing large angular scales and the southern fit only covers the frequency range 408 to 1170\,MHz the 1$^{\circ}$ parametric fit is only used to constrain the spectral index and curvature anisotropies.
 The coarse northern and southern fit were used to provide all the angular information above 5$^{\circ}$.
 We then joined together each north and south parameter maps.
 As we had more frequency data available in the Northern surveys, we prioritized the northern results over the southern ones when considering the overlap region between the two.
 Regions which were not observed at all within the northern fit were supplemented with corresponding data from the southern maps.